Ex-Cabinet minister Chloe Smith to stand down as MP at next election - NewsBreak

 Former work and pensions secretary Chloe Smith has announced she will not run again as an MP at the next election.

-Ms Smith, who served in the Cabinet role during Liz Truss’s brief tenure in No 10, has held the marginal Norwich North constituency since 2009.
+Ms Smith, who served in the Cabinet role during Liz Truss’s brief tenure in No 10, has held the Norwich North seat since 2009.

-She has consistently won the seat in general elections with a majority of around 4,000 – except for in 2017, when this dropped to just 507.

-Ms Smith has also held ministerial jobs across several departments during her time as a Conservative MP, including the Treasury and Northern Ireland Office.
+She has also held ministerial jobs across several departments during her time as a Tory MP, including the Treasury and Northern Ireland Office.

-In a statement announcing her intention to step back after this Parliament ends, she said: “I have been honoured to be Norwich North’s MP.
-It’s a fantastic job for a fantastic place, and it’s a particular privilege to be able to represent Norwich and Norfolk, where I come from.
+In a statement announcing her intention to step back after this Parliament , she said: “I have been honoured to be Norwich North’s MP.
+It’s a fantastic job for a fantastic place, and it’s a particular privilege to be able to represent Norwich and Norfolk where I come from.

 “I am grateful to the thousands of Norwich citizens who placed their trust in me so many times.